 a.ii.
 If you don’t find what you need in existing libraries you can use a software tool, such as Desktop Genetics, GenScript, Geneious, Benchling or CRISPR Design (MIT) to aid your design.
 These tools can identify target sequences with PAM sequences, and rank the results by their specificity to the target region (i.e., their on- and off-target potential), potentially saving you a lot of hassle later.

 b.i.
 For small changes of 100 bp), then the HR template requires longer homology arms (approximately 800 nucleotides long).

 b.ii.
 After designing your templates clone them into donor vectors.

 Once you have designed and cloned the gRNA and HR templates, you cotransfect the Cas9 plasmid and your gRNA and HR donor vectors into the chosen cell line.
-Lipid transfection, electroporation or microinjection are all suitable transfection methods.
+Lipid transfection, electroporation or microinjection are all suitable transfection methods for CRISPR.

 Optimizing recombination levels may take some trial and error.
 Choose a robust cell line (e.g., HEK) for troubleshooting.
 Once your experiment is up and running, you can move onto more expensive and less robust cell lines, if necessary.

 Bear in mind that immortalized cell lines are not only cheaper than primary cells, but also have recombination pathways that are often less stringent.
 Therefore, you should ideally achieve a high level of recombination efficiency before moving to primary lines.

 How to Increase your Chances of Successful CRISPR Genome Editing